 When you experience an emotion that you don’t understand, try to discover the name for it

-Talk more about your feelings with trusted friends
+Reflect more on your feelings and discuss them with trusted friends

 You’ll never get intimate with your emotions without being in the habit of reflection.
 This comes more naturally to introverts than extroverts.
 If you know you tend to avoid reflection of this nature, make an effort to build in more introspection.
 You can use rituals such as yoga or chilling listening to binaural beats to do this.